-I am also the author of Category Theory in Context, which will be published in the fall of 2016 by Dover Publications in a new series, Aurora: Modern Math Originals.
+I am also the author of Category Theory in Context, published by Dover Publications in the Aurora: Modern Math Originals series.
 Once again, I am very grateful for a special arrangment with the publishers that allows me to host a free PDF copy.

 From 2011-2015, I was a Benjamin Peirce and NSF postdoctoral fellow at Harvard University.
 In 2011, I completed my PhD at the University of Chicago under the direction of Peter May.
 I frequently collaborate with Dominic Verity at Macquarie University in Sydney.
 I am a host of the n-Category Café and occasional contributor to the nLab, a category-theory wiki.
 I spent the spring of 2014 at MSRI as a member of the program on Algebraic Topology, the summer of 2015 at the Hausdorff Institute of Mathematics as a participant in the Homotopy theory, manifolds, and field theories program, and part of the winter of 2016 at the Max Planck Institute for Mathematics as part of the Program on Higher Structures in Geometry and Physics.
 Here is my CV.